Calibrating the Force Measuring System

 - Calibration Methods

-- Calibration Procedure
+- Frequency of Calibration

 The Measuring System

-A force measuring system has elements assembled in a “chain” to measure the force and output its value.
 The elements of the measuring system include the following:

 Errors in the Measuring System